28 Sep Common Law vs. Statutory Law—What’s the Difference?

 The historical judicial rulings of past federal, state, or local court cases sets the precedent for future cases.
 Sometimes, judgments that establish a new precedent turn into a new law.
 One example of common law is a common-law marriage, which recognizes that couples who meet certain conditions have the same rights as married couples.

-Common law is also known as case law, which entails all the documented collections of previous case precedent.
-So if you’ve ever heard a lawyer argue in court that a ruling has precedent or does not have precedent according to such-and-such a case, they are making their argument based upon common law.
+Common law entails all the documented collections of previous case precedents.
+So if you’ve ever heard a lawyer argue in court that a ruling has precedent or does not have precedent according to a specific case, then they are making their argument based upon common law.

 A Criminal Defense Attorney in Phoenix You Can Trust

-Todd Coolidge, a criminal defense attorney in Phoenix, is well-versed in statutory law and knows how to research case law to find precedent on behalf of his clients.
-If you’re in need of a criminal law specialist to handle your case, then look no further: schedule your consultation today!
+Todd Coolidge, a criminal defense attorney in Phoenix, thoroughly understands the differences between common law and statutory law.
+At Coolidge Law Firm, we know how to research case law to find precedent on behalf of our clients.
+If you’re in need of a criminal law specialist to handle your case, then look no further.
+Schedule your consultation today!